chand1012/git2gpt/README.md

 ### Flags

 * `-p`,        `--preamble`: Path to a text file containing a preamble to include at the beginning of the output file.
 * `-o`,        `--output`: Path to the output file.
 If not specified, will print to standard output.
+* `-e`,     `--estimate`: Estimate the tokens of the output file.
+If not specified, does not estimate.

 ## Contributing